ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 [liquidity migration](https://github.com/ethereum-optimism/design-docs/blob/4b62eb12eceb8e4867ac101134730102c0f5a989/protocol/superchainerc20/liquidity-migration.md), we need to backport storage slots into the `OptimismMintableERC20Factory` contract.
 We may need to introduce multicall support into the `L2ProxyAdmin` as part of this.

+#### FeeAdmin role

+From time to time it may be necessary to modify the of the FeeVault predeploy contracts, but the entity which should be authorized to make these modification must be able to vary from chain to chain.

+Therefore a new `feeAdmin` role will be added to the `SystemConfig` contract.
+This role can call a new `SystemConfig.setFeeConfig()` function which forwards config updates to `OptimismPortal.setConfig()` with the appropriate `ConfigType`.

+This role will be set in `SystemConfig.initialize()`, meaning that it can only be updated by an upgrade.

+In order to be abundantly clear about auth:

+1. The `FeeAdmin` can update the `FeeConfig`.
+2. The Upgrade Controller (aka [L1 ProxyAdmin Owner](https://github.com/ethereum-optimism/specs/blob/main/specs/protocol/stage-1.md#configuration-of-safes)) Safe cand update the `FeeAdmin`.

 #### L2ProxyAdmin

 A new contract exists called the `L2ProxyAdmin`, it simply inherits from the `ProxyAdmin` and overrides the